nghmyyy/stock-trading/README.md

 - Sprint 5: Market Data Integration
 - Sprint 6+: Advanced Features & Refinement

+## 🙋‍♂️ My Contributions

+This project was originally based on a team prototype, but this version reflects my solo development effort.

+My primary responsibility was **designing the UI/UX and implementing the complete frontend** of the platform.
+Key contributions include:
+**UI Layout & Interface Design**:
+  - Designed the **overall layout framework** for the application (header, sidebar, content zones)
+  - Defined navigation flow using **React Router**
+  - Structured pages for login, dashboard, trading, and portfolio
+- Created a clean and responsive UI using **TailwindCSS**
+- Built all frontend components with **ReactJS**
+- Integrated secure login with **JWT-based authentication**
+- Developed interactive views for:
+  - User account manager
+  - Trading account manager
+- Connected with backend services via **Axios**
+- Ensured maintainability with component-based structure
+- Optimized the app using **Vite** for smooth development and deployment on **Railway**
 ## 📐 System Flows

 ### Order Creation Flow